microsoft/TypeScript-Handbook/pages/Modules.md

 Adding too many levels of nesting tends to be cumbersome, so think carefully about how you want to structure things.

 Exporting a namespace from your module is an example of adding too many layers of nesting.
-While namespaces sometimes have their uses, they add an extra level of indirection when using modules.
-This can quickly becomes a pain point for users, and is usually unnecessary.
+This can quickly become a pain point for users, and is usually unnecessary.

 Static methods on an exported class have a similar problem - the class itself adds a layer of nesting.
 Unless it increases expressivity or intent in a clearly useful way, consider simply exporting a helper function.